 More-than-human approaches to childhood have been a constant, although growing, part of childhood and education studies since 2000 (Prout, 2005; Horton and Kraftl, 2006; Lee and Motzkau, 2011; Kraftl, 2020; Nxumalo and Villanueva, 2020).
-Whilst varied, these approaches share a conceptual, political and ecological commitment to examining how humans' lives are inextricably entwined with those of nonhumans (e.g. animals, plants, earth systems or technologies).
-Scholars working in these areas have attempted to find new research methods and forms of writing that can offer insights into the workings of more-than- human 'entanglements' (mixtures of human and non-human).
-Those entanglements might be found in the constitution of school architectures through building technologies (Kraftl, 2012) or in the ways in which technologies such as mobile phones are used with/in 'natural' educational settings such as forests (Smith and Dunkley, 2018; Land et al., 2019).
+Whilst varied, these approaches share a conceptual, political and ecological commitment to examining how humans' lives are inextricably

+In the past decade, a key development and application of more-than-human approaches to education has come through 'Common Worlds' perspectives.